melodyyangaws/sql-based-etl/README.md

 ![](/images/1-argoui.png)

-4. Replace the existing manifest by the following job definition, then `SUBMIT`.
+4. Replace the existing manifest by the following, then `SUBMIT`.
+Or simply upload the sample file from `[source/example/nyctaxi-job-scheduler.yaml]`

 ```
 apiVersion: argoproj.io/v1alpha1